Azerbaijan inbound trends: Q1 2026

 2. GCC corporate offsites: structural, not seasonal

 The signal we're more confident about: GCC private-banking, corporate offsite, and incentive enquiries have roughly doubled as a share of our Q1 MICE pipeline year-on-year.
-This isn't a rebound; it's a category expansion.
+We read that as a new category opening up, not a recovery of demand that lapsed.

 The structural drivers are visa speed, halal-default catering, and pricing arbitrage on production.
 We walked through the mechanics in our GCC corporate offsite shift to Caucasus note last month, with a worked example in our 120-pax GCC bank incentive case study.